Blue men of the Minch: Description and common attributes

-The mythical blue men may have been part of a tribe of "fallen angels" that split into three; the first became the ground dwelling fairies, the second evolved to become the sea inhabiting blue men, and the remainder the "Merry Dancers" of the Northern Lights in the sky.
+The mythical blue men may have been part of a tribe of "fallen angels" which split into three; the first became the ground-dwelling fairies, the second evolved to become the sea-inhabiting blue men, and the remainder the "Merry Dancers" of the Northern Lights in the sky.
 The legendary creatures are the same size as humans but, as the name implies, blue in colour.
 Writer and journalist Lewis Spence thought they were the "personifications of the sea itself" as they took their blue colouration from the hue of the sea.
 Their faces are grey and long in shape and some have long arms, which are also grey, and they favour blue headgear; at least one account claims they also have wings.
 The tempestuous water around the Shiant Isles 19 km to the north of Skye, an area subject to rapid tides in all weathers, flows beside the caves inhabited by the blue men, a stretch of water known as the Current of Destruction owing to the number of ships wrecked there.

 Although other storm kelpies are reported as inhabiting the Gulf of Corrievreckan, described by poet, writer, and folklorist Alasdair Alpin MacGregor as "the fiercest of the Highland storm kelpies", the blue men are confined to a very restricted area.
 According to Donald A. Mackenzie they have no counterparts elsewhere in the world or even in other areas of Scotland; such limited range is rare for beliefs in spirits and demons.
 Folklorist and Tiree minister John Gregorson Campbell says they were unknown in Argyll on the nearby coast of the mainland for instance, although Church of Scotland minister John Brand, who visited Quarff in Shetland in mid-1700, recounts a tale of what may have been a blue man in the waters around the island.
 In the form of a bearded old man it rose out of the water, terrifying the passengers and crew of a boat it was following.